hailelagi/hailelagi.com/content/notes/call-me-maybe-lol.md

 For this bit, I had to draw up the messsaging flow of the network topology on pen and paper.
 First I tried to send only to immediately connected neighbours.
 For example in a 5 node cluster of `a, b, c, d, e` a would neighbour  `b, c` and so on forming the 2x2 grid.
 This was too unreliable and lost messages.

- Database Internals chapter 12 was also super helpful on where to go about exploring options, network topologies are a deep topic, so we'll only review a very tiny subset we're interested in:
+[Database Internals chapter 12](https://learning.oreilly.com/library/view/database-internals/9781492040330/ch12.html) and the [maelstrom docs](https://github.com/jepsen-io/maelstrom/blob/main/doc/03-broadcast/02-performance.md) were also super helpful on where to go about exploring options, network topologies for broadcast are a deep topic, so we'll only review a very tiny subset we're interested in:
 1. a fully connected grid mesh (what we had before) [to quote wikipedia](https://en.wikipedia.org/wiki/Network_topology):
 >  Networks designed with this topology are usually very expensive to set up, but provide a high degree of reliability due to the multiple paths for data that are provided by the large number of redundant links between nodes

+(side note: I've worked on a distributed system which delivered rpc messages as a [full loosely connected network](https://www.erlang.org/doc/system/distributed.html#node-connections) using a [global process registry](https://www.erlang.org/doc/apps/kernel/global.html) this heavily depends on cluster size and messaging patterns, if you can get away with being fully connected - you should.)

 2. a tree topology - let's revisit spanning trees.
 We're presented with seemingly contradictory goals - fast low-latency and reliable accurate broadcast, in a large partitioned network.

+I briefly discovered but did not implement other interesting algorithms/protocols [^5] [^6] [^7] such as PlumTrees(the search term is "epidemic Broadcast Trees"), [SWIM](https://www.cs.cornell.edu/projects/Quicksilver/public_pdfs/SWIM.pdf) used by [Consul's serf](https://www.serf.io/docs/internals/gossip.html), HyParView & HashGraph, and of course [fly.io's corrosion](https://github.com/superfly/corrosion) (built specifically for service discovery) and more!

 ## 4. Grow-Only Counter